Research

 Meet the Research Team

 Welcome to our research team!
-While our research base is primarily located at Yatton Surgery in North Somerset, we are proud to be actively involved at all sites across Mendip Vale in Bristol, North Somerset and South Gloucestershire.
+While our research base is primarily located at Yatton Surgery in North Somerset and Coniston Medical Practice in Patchway, we are proud to be actively involved at all sites across Mendip Vale in Bristol, North Somerset and South Gloucestershire.
 With a small yet dynamic team, we are always striving to grow and expand our knowledge and impact.
 Our dedication and passion drive us to make a positive difference in the world of healthcare research.

 Research Outcomes